 - Mattress encasements

-Bed bug treatment is labor-intensive and often requires multiple visits from specialists.
+Bed bug treatment is labor-heavy and often takes multiple visits from specialists.

 Treating Carpet Beetles